truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 ## Dashboard

-After logging in, the system **Dashboard** is shown.
+After logging in, you will see the system **Dashboard**.
-Basic information about the installed version, systems component usage and network traffic are all presented on this screen.
+The dashboard displays basic information about the installed version, systems component usage, and network traffic.
 For users with compatible TrueNAS
 Hardware, clicking the system image will take you to the **System > View Enclosure** page.

 ![DashboardSCALE](/images/SCALE/DashboardSCALE.png "TrueNAS SCALE Dashboard")